danielegirardi/lpdid/LPDID_CHANGELOG.md

 ### Bug fixes

 - When `nonabsorbing` was selected with both `oneoff` and `firsttreat`, and neither `notyet` nor `nevertreated`, treatment episodes were miscounted, resulting in usable observations being discarded.
+  Fixed in version 1.1.0
 - Under the `bootstrap()` option, controls written in factor notation other than the plainest (eg, `ib2.cat`, `ibn.cat`, `io3.cat`, `i(2/5).cat`, `2.cat`) returned an empty table.
   They now estimate.
-Controls in the format `i.cat` were never affected.
+Controls in simpler factor notation (eg, `i.cat`) were never affected.
 - `rw` with `bootstrap()` and an `i.`-prefixed control entered through the `controls()` option returned an empty table; it now returns estimates.
 - `rw` with `bootstrap()` on a deterministic panel with no stochastic variation aborted the command with r(303);